CDMayberry/Reflyn/README.md

                                             Identifier("TestBool")))))}))))))
 .NormalizeWhitespace()
 ```
 That's a lot of code!
 All for a namespace containing a simple class with two fields.
+It could be nested less by using variables but it'd still have to make a lot of calls for the different types, tokens, etc.

 Now let's generate the same thing using Reflyn:
 ```csharp
 var demo = new NamespaceDeclaration("Demo.Generated");
 demo.AddImport("System");